greenelab/BioBombe/README.md

 See [download_msigdb.ipynb](download_msigdb.ipynb) for specific details.

-The genesets consist of 8 different collections, with many have sub-collections:
+The genesets consist of 8 different collections; many also have sub-collections:

 | Name | Collection | License |
 | :--: | :--------: | ------: |